Vegalta Sendai: Cheerleaders

+Best Match

+① and ② were selected as "that game I want to see again" on the J League official YouTube channel, and 2 was also selected as "10 Best Matches" by J Chronicle Best. ② was also selected as the "Best Match" of the J30 Best Awards.

 J Chronicle Best

 This is a project to select the J.League "Best Eleven", "Best Goal" and "Best Match" over the past 20 years.
 A project held in 2013 to commemorate the 20th anniversary of the Japan Professional Soccer League.
-The mentioned two game is often featured as a legendary game in each media. ① and ② were selected as "that game I want to see again" on the J League official YouTube channel, and 2 was also selected as "10 Best Matches" by J Chronicle Best.
+The mentioned two game is often featured as a legendary game in each media.

+J30 BEST AWARDS

+A project to select the "MVP", "Best Eleven", "Best Goal", "Best Match", and "Best Scene" of the J League over the past 30 years.
+An award hosted by the J.League to commemorate the 30th anniversary of the establishment of the J.League in 2023.

 Even in "Soccer Digest" (Japan's famous football media),the two were selected as "the best 3 selected J.League matches" by the reporter in charge of Sendai.
 Sendai's Yoshiaki Ota, who scored the equalizing goal against Kawasaki, said, "I think it was a goal that everyone worked together, including the thoughts of my teammates."